mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/task-handling/index.md

 case TASK_GONE => Gone
 ```

-The task was running on an agent that has been shutdown (e.g., the agent become partitioned, rebooted, and then reconnected to the master; any tasks running before the reboot will transition from UNREACHABLE to GONE).
+The task was running on an agent that has been shutdown (for example, the agent was partitioned, rebooted, and then reconnected to the master.
+Any tasks running before the reboot will transition from UNREACHABLE to GONE).
 The task is no longer running.
 After Marathon marks the task as gone, it expunges the task and starts a new one.

 ```
 case TASK_GONE_BY_OPERATOR => Gone
 ```
 The task was running on an agent that the master cannot contact; the operator has asserted that the agent has been shutdown, but this has not been directly confirmed by the master.
-If the operator is correct, the task is not running and this is a terminal state; if the operator is mistaken, the task might still be running, and might return to the RUNNING state in the future.
+If the operator is correct, the task is not running and this is a terminal state.
+If the operator is mistaken, the task might still be running, and might return to the RUNNING state in the future.
 After Marathon marks the task as failed, it expunges the task and starts a new one.

 If the task was configured to use [Local Persistent Volumes](/mesosphere/dcos/2.0/storage/persistent-volume), these will be abandoned given that the agent is considered to be gone and not able to offer those volumes.
 A new task will be created as a replacement, with new volumes for its use.